quicksilver/com.apple.Safari-qsplugin/Documentation.markdown

 ### Proxy Objects ###

-There are two proxy objects: Current Web Page and Search Current Website
+There are two proxy objects: Current Web Page and Current Website

 Current Web Page gives you quick access to the URL of the active window/tab in Safari.

-Search Current Site adds a new Web Search to your catalog that allows you to search (using Google) the entire site currently active in Safari.
+Current Website adds a new Web Search to your catalog that allows you to search (using Google) the entire site currently active in Safari.

 ## Actions ##